Skip to main content

 • has enough bedrooms for the size of your household, taking into account who can share a room

-• has proper cooking facilities and a living room that you can use, but this can be shared amongst other households
+• has proper cooking facilities and a living room that you can use, but this can be shared with other households

 The council must also take you and your family’s needs into account when making an offer of temporary accommodation.